BJP's double engine govt has laid foundation for Manipur's future development: PM Modi | www.lokmattimes.com

 "Manipuri women had led a historic battle against foreign forces.
 Former governments never made the lives of Manipuri women easy.
 Only the NDA governments understood their problems and worked towards making their lives better," said PM Modi.

-The next phase of voting in Manipur is scheduled for March 5, and the counting will be held on March 10.
+Voting in Manipur is scheduled for February 28 and March 5, and the counting of votes will be held on March 10.

 ( With inputs from ANI )